This article is original content written by Manchester, CT Financial Advisor Thomas Scanlon, CFP®, CPA

-We went for a bike ride several years ago on Christmas Day on the Farmington Canal Heritage Trail in Farmington, Connecticut.
+Years ago we went for a bike ride on Christmas Day on the Farmington Canal Heritage Trail in Farmington, Connecticut.
 It really is quite a nice trail.
 We have never been on a bike ride on Christmas Day as the temperatures in Hartford County are rarely in the low 60’s at the end of December.

 We started down the path and my daughter who was ahead of me started screaming, ” A Bear, A Bear, A Bear!”
 I’m thinking to myself, it’s Christmas Day, aren’t the markets closed today?
 And then I’m thinking what does my daughter in college know that I don’t know?
 Sure enough I caught up with her and there was the mother black bear and her two baby bears strolling through the woods.
 This was the first time I had ever seen a black bear not in a zoo.
 It was quite a sight to see.
 We kept biking down the trail but I couldn’t stop thinking about the bears and my first thought…what about a Bear Market?